-\smallsection{TrOCR} TrOCR is a transformer model~\cite{vaswani2017attention} published by Microsoft implementing OCR~\cite{li2021trocr}.
-TrOCR achieves state-of-the art performance on text recognition and leverages the modern transformer architecture to implement image understanding and text generation in a single model.
+TrOCR is a transformer model~\citep{vaswani2017attention} published by Microsoft implementing OCR~\citep{li2021trocr}.
+TrOCR achieves state-of-the art performance on text recognition and leverages the modern transformer architecture.

 Our first experiment evaluates the performance of TrOCR against diacritics injected via \Cref{alg:advexamples}.
-For each example, we render the input using the Microsoft Arial Unicode font~\cite{ms_arialuni} and pass the rendered image to the TrOCR model for inference.
+For each example, we render the input using the Microsoft Arial Unicode font~\citep{ms_arialuni} and pass the rendered image to the TrOCR model for inference.
 In this experiment, we use negative Levenshtein distance of the model output with the adversarial input as the similarity metric.
-If the TrOCR model is highly performant, we would expect a trivially small average distance between the input and output when the attack budget is zero (representing no diacritic injections); indeed, this is what we see in the results.
-The experiments seek to generate adversarial example using diacritics injected into inputs sampled from the grammatically-correct validation split of the CoLA dataset~\cite{warstadt2018neural}, selected as a reproducible sample of short English-language inputs.
+If the TrOCR model is highly performant, we would expect - and indeed do see - a small average distance between the input and output when the attack budget is zero (representing no diacritic injections).
+The experiments seek to generate adversarial examples using diacritics injected into inputs sampled from the grammatically-correct validation split of the CoLA dataset~\citep{warstadt2018neural}, selected as a sample of short English-language inputs.

 In \Cref{fig:trocr} we plot the distance between the output and both the perturbed and unperturbed input.
 Both measures grow with the budget, indicating that the model neither removes diacritical marks nor recognizes them as diacritics.